HiMaCon: Discovering Hierarchical Manipulation Concepts from Unlabeled Multi-Modal Data: Limitations Future works

 \textbf{Further Exploration of multi-horizon sub-goal.} Our work proposes methods to derive sub-processes for achieving sub-goals across multiple horizons, though several improvements remain possible.
 Current methods inadequately capture relationships between different values of \(\epsilon\) in Eq.~\ref{eq:t_structure}, failing to reflect the natural tree structure of hierarchical sub-goals.
 Future research could explicitly derive tree structures \citep{wan2024lotus,zhu2022bottom} where long-horizon sub-goals serve as parent nodes to short-horizon child nodes.
 Additionally, our cosine similarity approach for determining sub-goal correspondence could be refined with more sophisticated metrics.

 \textbf{Scaling up.} Computational constraints have limited our exploration of how our method scales with larger datasets.
 We plan to leverage pretrained multi-modal foundation models, adopting structures inspired by \citep{bruce2024genie} and extending pretraining beyond robotics data as in \citep{ye2024latent}.
-We also aim to investigate whether our manipulation concepts can enhance advanced policies like Vision-Language-Action models \citep{black2024pi_0,intelligence2025pi,kim2025fine,kim2024openvla}.
-Tab.~\ref{tab:compare-vla} suggests that our concept-enhanced policies achieve comparable performance to these advanced models despite requiring substantially less training data, indicating significant potential for improving learning efficiency.
+We also aim to further investigate whether our manipulation concepts can enhance advanced policies like Vision-Language-Action models \citep{black2024pi_0,intelligence2025pi,kim2025fine,kim2024openvla}.